KwatME/CancerCellLine.py/README.md

 ## Use

 Run [notebook/all.ipynb](notebook/all.ipynb).
 You specify a directory.
 And it will make a folder for each feature type.
-Inside each folder, it will download things, process them, and make useful feature_x_sample(\_x_data).tsv.
+Inside each folder, it will download things, process them, and make useful feature_x_sample.tsv.

 It should take less than 30 minutes to run.